 A long time ago, when we were kids we’d ride our bikes down to the Torrens River with a ball of wool, an ice cream bucket, and some red meat.
 We’d tie some meat onto the wool and throw it into a deep pool.
 When a yabby pulled the wool tight we’d slowly pull the bait back in with the yabby attached and scoop them up with the ice cream bucket before they let go.

-What are they really?
+What are they ?
 How do you catch them?

 Yabbies (Cherax Destructor) are native to Australia and related to crayfish, crabs, lobsters, prawns, and shrimp.
 You can find them in creeks, dams, rivers, backwaters and lakes all over Australia.

 Seasonal changes and conditions are important things to consider when catching yabbies and late summer is the best time of year.
 Things improved considerably this year as summer flood levels retreated by late January, creating perfect conditions as the flooded backwaters returned to their channels concentrating the cantankerous crustaceans along with them.